Laws and Regulations

 This NebGuide provides general information on federal and state laws and regulations regarding pesticide applicator certification, licensing, and pesticide use in Nebraska.

-This NebGuide describes the Worker Protection Standard, helps you, the owner or operator of an agricultural operation, determine if it applies to your business, and provides information on how to comply with it.
+This publication describes the federal Worker Protection Standard (revised 2015), to help owners or operators of agricultural operations determine if it applies to their businesses, and provide information on how to comply.

 Pesticides and the Endangered Species Protection Program, G1893